widmogrod/php-functional/README.md

 ```

 ### Either Monad
-In `php` world, most popular way of saying that something went wrong is to throw an exception.
+In `php` world, the most popular way of saying that something went wrong is to throw an exception.
 This results in nasty `try catch` blocks and many of if statements.
-Either Monad shows how we can fail gracefully without breaking execution chain and making code more readable.
+Either Monad shows how we can fail gracefully without breaking the execution chain and making the code more readable.
-Following example, try to combine content of two files into one, but if one of those files does not exists and operation fails smoothly.
+The following example demonstrates combining the contents of two files into one.
+If one of those files does not exist the operation fails gracefully.

 ``` php
 use Functional as f;